 People’s opinions on what is “negative” differ

 Not everyone has the same views on what constitutes a drawback in a hotel.
 For example, your hotel might get a bad review because the club next door pumped all night, but while Mrs Beige who was missing her cats might not have appreciated the noise, Nikki and her party-loving group of friends will be thrilled to learn about your area’s nightlife.
+This means that the more reviews you have, even ones that are average or less-than-excellent, the more opportunities you’re giving yourself to appeal to the right review readers and help your target traveller to find you.

 People suspect censorship when there are no bad reviews, and don’t like it